Summer Travel Nursing Jobs in Oregon: 6 Off-Hours Adventures

 Biking isn’t the only way to get out and see the Pacific Northwest terrain.
 The state is full of opportunities (and adventure companies) for camping, hiking, climbing (Mt.
-Hood), kayaking, skiing, fishing and more.
+Hood), kayaking, skiing, fishing, and more.
 Oregon’s rich culture and history, too, provide the intellectual depth to complement the majesty of the mountains and coastline.
-Any travel nurse making it to Oregon will leave with new appreciation of nature, art, music and the varieties of human ways of being.
+Any travel nurse making it to Oregon will leave with a new appreciation of nature, art, music, and the varieties of human ways of being.

 1. Summer Time Just Calls for Craft Beer

 When the temperatures rise, sometimes the only thing to slake a post-hiking or biking thirst is a cold brew.
 Oregon has the resources for you to combine recreation with a repost.

 Considered the epicenter of the craft beer movement sweeping the nation now, Portland has more breweries than any other city.
 In the town of Bend, 16 breweries lie within walking distance of each other.
 The town’s visitor’s center will provide you with a Bend Ale Trail™ Atlas and Passport.
 Once you collect stamps from every brewery on the trail, Oregon-inspired prizes are yours.
 If you can’t get to Bend, Portland boasts its own “Beervana” scene, especially in its Pearl district.
 Plus, don’t miss Portland’s Oregon Brewer’s Festival held on the last week of July held at the Waterfront Park.